Taisiia-97/gitApplication/README.md

 1. Clone the repository: `git clone https://github.com/Taisiia-97/gitApplication.git`
 2. Navigate to the project directory: `cd gitApplication`
-3. Open the `application.yml` file located in the `src/main/resources` directory.
-4. Set your GitHub Personal Access Token (PAT) in the `github.api.token` property (For this project, you'll need to select at least the `repo` scope to access repositories.
- Additionally, you may need to select the `metadata:read` scope to access certain metadata).
-5. Save and close the `application.yml` file.
-6. Build the project.
+3. Build the project.
-7. Run the application.
+4. Run the application.

 ## Usage